isc-projects/kea/doc/sphinx/arm/ext-radius.rst

-   Vendor-Specific attribute can be specified in two ways: using a ``raw`` value which must include the vendor and the vsa data, note that the ``data`` value is no longer supported sine Kea 3.1.2, and the ``expr`` value is evaluated to the content of the attribute.
+   Vendor-Specific attribute can be specified in two ways: using a ``raw`` value which must include the vendor and the vsa data, note that the ``data`` value is no longer supported since Kea 3.1.2, and the ``expr`` value is evaluated to the content of the attribute.
 The second way was added by 3.1.2 and allows to specify a vendor attribute which is automatically embedded into a Vendor-Specific attribute.